Bonn climate talks aim to set stage for Lima meet

 At this stage, the text invites countries to communicate in their INDCs the type of contribution they will make, time frames and periods, scope and coverage, expected outcomes, as well as any references and accounting approaches used.

 In addition to securing climate action beyond the end of this decade, the post-2015 agreement is also set to ramp up ambition for the remaining years of the Kyoto Protocol.
-Co-chairs released a revised draft text on the second last day.
+Co-chairs released a revised draft text in this area on Friday.

 Draft elements, legal form

-Some discussion took place at the October meet on a non-paper on parties’ views and proposals on elements of the draft 2015 agreement.
+Some discussion took place last week on a non-paper on parties’ views and proposals on elements of the draft 2015 agreement.
 Co-chairs will provide a new version in time for the Lima COP.

 Ahead of the meeting, the UNFCCC Secretariat published an information document addressing questions on the 2015 deal’s legal and institutional aspects.
 Governments have said that the new climate deal should be a “protocol, another legal instrument or an agreed outcome with legal force under the Convention.”

-During the October discussions, the LDC group and a group of Latin American countries called for a legally-binding protocol, while China reportedly said this should depend on the agreement’s substance.
+During last week’s discussions, the LDC group and a group of Latin American countries called for a legally-binding protocol, while China reportedly said this should depend on the agreement’s substance.

 Meanwhile, comments made by US State Department climate change special envoy Todd Stern in a speech delivered at Yale University earlier this month suggest the US will seek an agreement that is legally binding in some areas, but not others.